Who's Afraid of Little Old Me?

 - Stated inspiration

-- Taylor Swift stated she felt bitter about what society does to artists and creatives — putting them through hell, watching them create, judging it, loving to watch artists in pain, and sometimes provoking that pain.
+- Taylor Swift stated she felt bitter about what society does to artists and creatives: putting them through hell, watching them create, judging it, loving to watch artists in pain, and sometimes provoking that pain.

 “The who's who of "Who's that?" is poised for the attackSo I leap from the gallows and I levitate down your streetI was tame, I was gentle till…”

 Written solely by Taylor Swift, produced by Taylor Swift and Jack Antonoff.
 The song was added to the Eras Tour setlist for the European dates after The Tortured Poets Department was released mid-tour.
 Angela & Uncle Jerry watched both the official lyric video and a fan-filmed Eras Tour performance from May 9, 2024.
 Uncle Jerry initially dismissed the song but reversed his reading after applying feminist critical theory.
 Angela links Who's Afraid of Little Old Me to the Eras Tour's coven-like staging of willow as context for its witch imagery, and notes Taylor's later Burton-and-Taylor line as another instance of the same self-mythologising, though it belongs to a different song.
+Community readers note that at the very end the surrounding lyrics fall away and only "me" is left: a hint that the speaker is herself a little afraid of what she is becoming, not only of how others see her.
+Reading by @sarahpenisten597, with a reply from the hosts; convergent reading from @mcbello3319.

 Angela & Uncle Jerry identify the music/entertainment industry as the central force acting upon the speaker throughout the song.
 Uncle Jerry reads 'at all costs, keep your good name' as evidence that the speaker is being handled by a record company or manager whose bottom line is money, not her welfare.
 Taylor's own quote about the song confirms this reading: 'What do we do to our writers, and our artists, and our creatives?
 We put them through hell.'
 The circus conceit is read as simultaneously referencing the entertainment industry and its chaotic, exploitative nature.
 Angela identifies 'the asylum where they raised me' as the music industry specifically, though both hosts extend it further.